jaymcgavren/jaymcgavren.github.io/_posts/2024-04-14_coping_with_macos_sonoma.markdown

 Some suggestions for things to add are below.

+* All Applications:
-* All Applications: The "Show Help menu" shortcut is incredibly powerful, because the menu opens with the "Search" box focused.
+    * "Show Help menu": Leave it activated and at its default of `Cmd-Shift-/` (a.k.a. `Cmd-?`).
+Incredibly powerful, because the menu opens with the "Search" box focused.
 This gives you a Spotlight-like search of the menus in every application, and lets you activate even menu items that have no keyboard shortcut without using the mouse.
 (Give it a try; I promise you'll be hooked!)
-This shortcut is enabled by default; be sure to keep it that way!
+    * "Minimize": (almost?) all apps have this menu item, and it's bound to `Cmd-m` by default.
+It's worse than useless because it forces you to use the mouse to retrieve the window from the Dock, and `Cmd-m` is way too easy to hit accidentally.
+Add "Minimize" (it's not here by default) and remap it to something out-of-the-way like `Ctrl-Opt-Shift-Cmd-m`, because that's the closest you can get to disabling it altogether.
 * Google Chrome:
     * "Select Next Tab": `Cmd-2` (This will override the shortcut to select the second open tab.)
     * "Select Previous Tab": `Cmd-1` (This will override the shortcut to select the first open tab.)
     * "New Window": It's `Cmd-n` by default but remap it to something out-of-the-way like `Ctrl-Opt-Shift-Cmd-N`.
 Why?
 Because you want the `Cmd-n` binding for something more powerful...
-    * "Move Tab to New Window": `Cmd-n`.
+    * "Move Tab to New Window": map this to the newly-available `Cmd-n`.
 This will take whatever the current tab is and, well, move it to a new window.
 Type `Cmd-t`, `Cmd-n` and you have the same functionality as the old `Cmd-n`.
 It takes a little getting used to, but I find this setup far more versatile.
+    * "Bookmark This Tab...": It's `Cmd-d` by default but remap it to something out-of-the-way like `Ctrl-Opt-Shift-Cmd-F6`.
+Why?
+Because you want the `Cmd-d` binding for something more powerful...
+    * "Duplicate Tab": map this to the newly-available `Cmd-d`.
+Why?
+Because duplicating the current tab lets you be at two places at once within a long page.
+Filling out a form but need to look at something else on the page?
+Just duplicate the tab, find what you need, and close the duplicate.
+You'll be back at the form you were filling out without losing your place!
+* iTerm:
+    * "Reset": Destructive and too easy to hit the default binding accidentally.
+Remap it to something out of the way, like "Ctrl-Opt-Cmd-F6".
+    * "Split Horizontally with Current Profile": You should be using a cross-platform solution like Tmux for functionality like this, and anyway it's too easy to hit the default binding accidentally.
+Remap it to something out of the way.
+    * "Split Vertically with Current Profile": Remap it to something out of the way.
 * Keynote:
     * "Previous Slide": `Cmd-Shift-[`
     * "Next Slide": `Cmd-Shift-]`

+#### "Text Input" section

+* "Input Sources": Click the "Edit..." button, select "All input sources", and then disable _all_ of this crap!
+Why on earth do they have it messing with your text as you type by default?!
+* "Text Replacements...": Delete every entry in this window too!
+(There's only one sample by default.)

 ### "Notifications" Preference Pane